 Caring For Yourself While Waiting To Resume Sexual Activity

-During recovery from a D&C—and before resuming sex—self-care plays an important role in speeding up healing:
+During recovery from a D&C—and before resuming sex—self-care plays an important role in supporting healing:

 - Avoid Tampons & Douching: These can irritate delicate tissues and introduce bacteria.